-Cell Biology and Physiology is training the next generation of scientists, researchers, and entrepreneurs.
+Cell Biology & Physiology is training the next generation of scientists, researchers, and entrepreneurs.
 Our undergraduate, graduate, and postdoctoral researchers come from diverse backgrounds and bring unique experiences to our department.
 The labs and centers in CB&P provide a variety of opportunities to our current and prospective students and the support needed to achieve scientific success.

 Postdoctoral training opportunities preparing individuals for careers in

-academic research and industry also abound under the Cell Biology and Physiology umbrella.
+academic research and industry also abound under the Cell Biology & Physiology umbrella.
 Mentoring is an important part of the mission of the department.
 Those interested in postdoctoral research should contact individual faculty for more information.

 Visit the Division of Biology & Biomedical Sciences website to learn about the graduate program at Washington University School of Medicine.